Aharna

 Without retrieval, language models hallucinate plausible-sounding answers roughly 30% of the time.
 With retrieval-augmented generation, that drops below 3%.

 In legal research conducted by Stanford, conventional AI tools hallucinated between 17% and 33% of the time, even with RAG methods.
-But that’s still a dramatic improvement over base models, which fail far more frequently.
+That’s still a significant improvement over base models, which fail far more frequently—but it means RAG outputs still require validation mechanisms.

 Furthermore, RAG scales expert access.
 When 50 people need tax guidance, a RAG system lets them self-serve from internal sources.
 As a result, they avoid waiting for specialist review.